Azathothas/Stars/README.md

 - [GoogleCloudPlatform/iap-desktop](https://github.com/GoogleCloudPlatform/iap-desktop) – IAP Desktop is a Windows application that provides zero-trust Remote Desktop and SSH access to Linux and Windows VMs on Google Cloud.
 - [mRemoteNG/mRemoteNG](https://github.com/mRemoteNG/mRemoteNG) – mRemoteNG is the next generation of mRemote, open source, tabbed, multi-protocol, remote connections manager.
 - [reconness/reconness](https://github.com/reconness/reconness) – ReconNess is a platform to allow continuous recon (CR) where you can set up a pipeline of #recon tools (Agents) and trigger it base on schedule or events.
-- [immense/Remotely](https://github.com/immense/Remotely) – A remote control and remote scripting solution, built with .NET 6, Blazor, and SignalR Core.
+- [immense/Remotely](https://github.com/immense/Remotely) – A remote control and remote scripting solution, built with .NET 7, Blazor, and SignalR.
 - [activescott/lessmsi](https://github.com/activescott/lessmsi) – A tool to view and extract the contents of an Windows Installer (.msi) file.
 - [miroslavpejic85/p2p](https://github.com/miroslavpejic85/p2p) – 🖥️ P2P Remote Desktop - Portable, No Configuration or Installation Needed.
 - [bitwarden/server](https://github.com/bitwarden/server) – The core infrastructure backend (API, database, Docker, etc).